jogetoss/pdf-file-add-image-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This PDF File Add Image Tool is used to add uploaded image on every page of uploaded PDF File.

 # Getting Help